-We serve unaccompanied homeless youth – and young parents with children of their own – through their 25th birthday.
+We serve unaccompanied homeless and at risk youth – and young parents with children of their own – up to their 25th birthday.
 Our ongoing mission is to end the cycle of youth homelessness.
-To do this, we have built four core programs in many of the cities where we operate in volunteer teams: Street Outreach, Outreach Centers, Mentoring, and Apartment Support.
+To do this, we have built four core programs in many of the cities where we operate in volunteer teams: Street Outreach, Outreach Centers, Mentoring, and Housing.
 We are quite proud of the fact that our volunteer teams build trust and become a consistent resource to stabilize and otherwise help those youth that the rest of society ignored.

 We work to end the cycle of youth homelessness by identifying and engaging homeless and at-risk youth.
 We then connect youth an array of our programs and outside community supports to address their whole-person needs.
 Blueprints for success guide youth toward sustainable and healthy outcomes.
 At every stage, we build healthy and trusting relationships, promote safety, and advocate with and for our youth.

 What Makes Us Unique